SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 1. Connecting the grounded neutral wire (white) to the grounding wire (green).

-2. Omitting (or cutting) the green grounding wire connection to the engine.
+2. Omitting (or cutting) the green ground wire connection to the engine.

-3. Using equipment that requires both alternating and direct current, and are not designed for a marine environment.
+3. Using equipment that requires both alternating and direct current not designed for a marine environment.

 Read the standards before you wire.
 Making any of these mistakes can be very serious, if not disastrous, for a swimmer.